Famous Birthdays·February 5·Dwight L. Moody

 Biography

 D.L.
-Moody was a force of nature with a fourth-grade education, a man who believed God’s message should be delivered with the urgency of a breaking news story.
-After finding success in Chicago’s shoe trade, he abandoned commerce for a different kind of venture: saving souls.
-Moody was no fire-and-brimstone orator; his style was direct, conversational, and relentlessly practical, focusing on God’s love over judgment.
-He revolutionized evangelism by taking it to the people, preaching in railroad yards, saloons, and massive urban tabernacles.
-His 1873–1875 campaign in the British Isles drew staggering crowds, cementing his international fame.
-Moody funneled that energy into institution-building, founding a church, a publishing house, and schools that prioritized educating women and the underprivileged.
-His legacy is not just in the sermons he gave, but in the durable, modern machinery of evangelism he constructed.
+Moody preached in railroad yards, saloons, and massive urban tabernacles, delivering God's message with the urgency of a breaking news story.
+He had a fourth-grade education but found success in Chicago's shoe trade before abandoning commerce to save souls.
+Moody's style was direct, conversational, and relentlessly practical, focusing on God's love over judgment.
+His 1873–1875 campaign in the British Isles drew staggering crowds and spread his reputation internationally.
+He founded a church, a publishing house, and schools that prioritized educating women and the underprivileged.
+Moody built the durable, modern machinery of evangelism that outlasted his own sermons.

 #1 When Dwight Was Born